AT-backbone/Cap-PHP-library/README.md

 * Send these CAPs via SOAP Webservice
 * Convert CAPs between different CAP profiles
 * Create CAPs with an easy to use, paint-like interface called [**Paint and Alert**](doc/PaintandAlert.md)
+* validate cap files
+* show alert on a map (if a polygon or circle is defined)

 ## Install